devicetree-org/devicetree-specification/source/devicetree-basics.rst

 specifies a base set of properties for use in describing device nodes.
 Chapter :ref:`chapter-device-node-requirements` specifies certain device nodes required by a |spec|-compliant devicetree.
-Chapter 6 describes the |spec|-defined device bindings—the requirements for representing certain device types or classes of devices.
+Chapter :ref:`chapter-device-bindings` describes the
+|spec|-defined device bindings -- the requirements for representing
+certain device types or classes of devices.
-Chapter 8 describes the in-memory encoding of the devicetree.
+Chapter :ref:`chapter-fdt-structure` describes the in-memory encoding of the devicetree.

 A devicetree is a tree data structure with nodes that describe the devices in a system.
 Each node has property/value pairs that describe